Ashish-11-06/Scrapbook-1/README.md

 This is a **digital scrapbook web application** built using **HTML, CSS, and React.js**, where users can create and view personalized memory books with one image per page.
 It provides a creative way to capture and relive memories.

+🙏 Special Thanks

+This project was completed under the guidance of **Kushal Sir**, who assigned me this task and supported me throughout.
+I’m grateful for the opportunity to learn and grow under his mentorship.

 ## 🌐 Live Project
 🔗 [View Project on Netlify](https://memorychapter.netlify.app/)